|Program Dates & Deadlines:||Click here to view|

 How to Apply

-Please click the Create App button (found at the top-right of this page) to apply.
-Note that you will be charged a non-refundable $25 application fee by clicking Create App and logging in.
+Please click the Apply Now button (found at the top-right of this page) to apply.
+Note that you will be charged a non-refundable $100 Study Abroad Systems Fee by clicking Apply Now and logging in.

 This program has a two-step application process: